CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This expansive chamber once functioned as the miners' communal area, serving as both a banquet hall and meeting place where they'd unwind after a hard day's labor.

 ```
 The cavern is divided into three distinct sections: elevated ledges at either end, and a central lower area.
 Stone stairs are carved into the sides, leading up to the ledges.
 In the middle section, you'll find two substantial tables accompanied by old braziers.
 There's a smaller table on the eastern ledge.
-A somber display of skeletal remains sprawled across the floor bears witness to the intense conflicts that transpired here, involving dwarves, gnomes, ogrekins, and ogres.
+A somber display of skeletal remains sprawled across the floor bears witness to the intense conflicts that transpired here, involving molekin, gnomes, ogrekins, and ogres.
 ```

 In the shadows on the western ledge, seven ghouls hide, vigilant for any light or sound elsewhere in the cave.
 When alerted, they swiftly descend to engage their prey, their ravenous hunger driving them to battle until they are vanquished.